CognitiveProgrammer/State-Machine-Using-Boost-Statechart/Chapter-5/Readme.md

 };

 ```
-_Lets trigger those events in the main function_
+_Let's trigger those events from the main function_

 ```
 int main() {